tongwangnuliba/Ensemble-Learning-Predicts-Multiple-Sclerosis-Disease-Course/README.md

 2.for each algorithm, you will get a probability prediction.
 You first combine them together into one file, then just use the mojority_vote code to apply ensemble model.

-3.For data prepossing, you have to determine which ones are catogorical data and which ones are nummerical.Then just change the feature names to do the prepossing.
+3.For data preprocessing , you have to determine which ones are catogorical data and which ones are nummerical.Then just change the feature names to do the preprocessing .